close print view

 Recovery, as defined by a Betty Ford Institute Consensus Panel, is "a voluntarily maintained lifestyle comprised of sobriety, personal health and socially responsible living."
-One of the goals of the Bureau of Substance Abuse & Addiction Services is to help people, with substance use disorders, enter into a state of long-term recovery.
+One of the goals of the Office of Recovery Oriented Systems of Care is to help people, with substance use and mental health disorders, enter into a state of long-term recovery.

 Get Help Now